 Advances in technology will yield new and superior tools for cyber security protection.
 The strength and sophistication of these tools may provide companies with greater comfort in their cyber security measures.
 This has historically resulted in entrusting digital tools with more responsibilities for data protection.
 Ones that would otherwise have a larger level of manual security involved.

 However, Moore’s theory on advances in technology does not apply unilaterally to forces of good.
 The future versions of yesterday’s data breaches will benefit equally from advancements in technology.
 The primary difference is that even more sensitive information will be available to hackers’ fingertips upon infiltration.

-Essentially, as businesses become more dependent on the latest cyber security software, it will become increasingly difficult to protect against equally advanced hackers and cyber security attacks.
+Essentially, as businesses become more dependent on the latest cyber security software and computer and mobile device management, it will become increasingly difficult to protect against equally advanced hackers and cyber security attacks.
 In turn, companies will continue to need to invest more money towards preventing and resolving attacks through technology, legal and insurance costs.

 How does Cyber Security Affect a Valuation?